opentok/opentok-node/sample/HelloWorld/README.md

     OpenTok = require('../../lib/opentok');
 ```

-Next the app performs some basic checks on the environment, initializes the express application
+Next the app performs some basic checks on the environment and initializes the express application
 (`app`).

 The first thing that we do with OpenTok is to initialize an instance.
 The very next thing we do is
 create a Session.
 This application will be setting up a group chat, where anyone that loads the
 page will be be connected to the same Session.
 So before we get started we need one `sessionId`,
 and that will be used for every client that connects.
-In many applications, this is a value you
+In many applications, you would store this
-will want to store in a database.
-Once the Session is created and there are no errors, we store that
+value in a database.
+Once the Session is created and there are no errors, we store that `sessionId`
-`sessionId` in our `app`.
-Then we call an `init` function to show that the app is ready to start.
+in our `app`.
+Then we call an `init` function when we know that the app is ready to start.

 ```javascript
 // Initialize OpenTok and store it in the express app